pingcap/blog/2017-05-27-rust-in-tikv.md

 ### <span id="todo">TODO...</span>

-Ok, that’s what we have done and are doing.
+Ok, that's what we have done and are doing.
 Here are what we will do in the future:

 * Make TiKV faster, like removing Box. we have used many boxes in TiKV to write code easily, this is not efficient.
 In our benchmark, dynamic dispatch is at least three times slower than static dispatch, so later we will use Trait Trait directly.